-Lack of analytics has long been an issue for brands driving traffic from outside Amazon.
+Getting accurate data has long been a pain point for brands driving traffic from outside Amazon.

-Amazon being a self-contained platform means you can’t track customers through your funnel from start to finish.
+Since you have no access to the code on your Amazon product page, and you can’t install Google Analytics or the Facebook pixel, you can’t track customers through your funnel from start to finish.
 Thus, optimizing your external marketing campaigns is difficult.

-Now, for brand registered sellers, the Amazon Attribution feature is being rolled out, which will finally allow sellers to correctly measure the impact of media channels outside Amazon.
+Now, for brand registered sellers and Vendors, the Amazon Attribution feature is being rolled out, which will finally allow sellers to correctly measure the impact of media channels outside Amazon.

-Read on to learn more about Attribution, how it works, and who can use it.
+Read on to learn more about Amazon Attribution, how it works, and who can use it.

 What is Amazon Attribution?

-Amazon attribution is a feature that allows you to track conversion metrics for products on Amazon, originating from sources outside of Amazon.
+Amazon attribution allows you to track conversion metrics for your Amazon products from off-Amazon traffic sources.

 - Measure – the effectiveness of different publishers or channels.